Services

 The small church with plenty of room to be yourself

 The parish of St Michael and All Angels, Caldecote is committed to the safeguarding of children, young people and adults.
 We follow the House of Bishops’ guidance and policies.
 The Diocese of Ely’s safeguarding pages contain vital links and information including contacts for the Diocesan Safeguarding Advisor (DSA) who advises all diocesan PSOs.
 If you are concerned that a child or adult has been harmed or may be at risk of harm please contact the DSA.
 If you have immediate concerns about the safety of someone, please contact the police and your local authority’s Children or Adult Services.
+More information on Safeguarding at Caldecote Church can be found here.
 The PCC of St Michael's and All Angels, Caldecote have adopted for use all of the policies available to view here.

 People